How Recognition and Reinforcement Make Sense

 Still, in some cases, a teacher may wish to apply the “ripple effect”: hence, reprimand one, teach all: It is a very effective behavior management reinforcement tool.

-Yet, to avoid confusion and student possible complaint of “unfairness,” address the culprit at hand for positive reinforcement and for clarity.
+Yet, to avoid confusion and student possible complaint of “unfairness,” teachers should address the culprit at hand for positive reinforcement and for clarity.

 Thus, through reinforcement, the desired behavior expected becomes its realization through the desired behavior addressed.